How to use the YouTube Money Calculator

 If we stick with the insurance example, these are also high-value products/services being sold, which means the advertising companies can spend more to acquire new customers.

 With a gaming channel, an advertiser that sells gaming accessories with an average value of $80 will not be able to spend that much on advertising.
-Also, there are many more gaming channels around than there are insurance-related channels, meaning that the advertiser, they have a lot of options, so the price of ads on that type of channel stays low, whereas the insurance channel only has so many spots that can be sold.
+Also, there are many more gaming channels around than there are insurance-related channels, meaning that the advertiser, they have a lot of options.
+Hence, the price of ads on that type of channel stays low, whereas the insurance channel only has so many spots that can be sold.

 2. Audience Location